zcyc/estertion-redive-spider/README.md

 # estertion-redive-sound-spider

-download all files in https://redive.estertion.win/sound/
+spider for download all files from https://redive.estertion.win/sound/

+the spider is only for macOS or linux

+if you use it on Windows, please modify file_save_url and file_path in estertion_voice.py